Mental Health Facilities Dayton, WA

 Jonathan M Wainwright Vamc Mental Health Services - 30.5 miles from Dayton, WA

 Jonathan M Wainwright Vamc Mental Health Services is a mental health facility in Walla Walla, WA, located at 77 Wainwright Drive, in the 99362 zip code.
-Jonathan M Wainwright Vamc Mental Health Services provides telemedicine/telehealth, outpatient treatment and residential treatment.
-Jonathan M Wainwright Vamc Mental Health Services provides activity therapy, integrated dual diagnosis disorder treatment and cognitive behavioral therapy to young adults, seniors 65 or older and adults.
-Jonathan M Wainwright Vamc Mental Health Services also supports veterans, people requiring dual diagnosis treatment and people with PTSD.
-Some other services available at Jonathan M Wainwright Vamc Mental Health Services include supported employment, diet and exercise counseling and integrated primary care services.
+Jonathan M Wainwright Vamc Mental Health Services provides outpatient treatment, residential treatment and telemedicine/telehealth.
+Jonathan M Wainwright Vamc Mental Health Services provides integrated dual diagnosis disorder treatment, behavior modification and couples/family therapy to young adults, seniors 65 or older and adults.
+Jonathan M Wainwright Vamc Mental Health Services also supports people requiring dual diagnosis treatment, people with PTSD and veterans.
+Some other services available at Jonathan M Wainwright Vamc Mental Health Services include chronic disease/illness management, suicide prevention services and supported housing.

 Learn More